harvardinformatics/snakemake-workshop/run/index.md

 ??? success "Solution"

     The problem is that the config file spelled "sample_sheet" wrong.
-It's spelling "sample_hseet".
+It's spelled as "sample_hseet".
 Fixing that typo should allow the dryrun to complete successfully.

 #### `FileNotFoundError`